Support NRES

 SUSTAINABILITY

-The sustainability emphasis in the Master of Science of Environmental Sciences and Management provides coursework, projects, or thesis in life-cycle assessment, sustainability analysis, promoting sustainable agriculture, and land and urban principles of sustainability.
+The sustainability emphasis focuses on life-cycle assessment, sustainability analysis, promoting sustainable agriculture, and land and urban principles of sustainability.

 Potential Sustainability Electives (number of units):